search icon

 Multi-member LLCs are taxed like general partnerships by default, but they have an extra step compared to sole proprietorships.
 They have to file the Share of Partnership Income form while they’re filing their federal income tax returns.

-• If you pay self-employment taxes, the IRS allows you to count half of those taxes as deductible expenses.
+• If someone pays self-employment taxes, the IRS allows them to count half of those taxes as deductible expenses.
 This might seem like a small tax benefit, but every deduction adds up.

 Start Your LLC Today